bhurt/caraml/README.txt

        Assembly.ml      Generate LLVM bytecode

-The modules Type.ml, Info.ml, Common.ml, and Error.ml define data
+The modules Type.ml, Info.ml, Common.ml, Error.ml, and Config.ml define
-structures common between many if not all passes.
+data structures common between many if not all passes.
+Utils.ml define generic functions (not directly related to caraml) which the standard library lacks.
+LlvmIntf.ml is a wrapper library around the Llvm library, and LlvmUtils.ml is various common sequences of Llvm instructions packaged as a library.

-The LLVM Monad tree:

-In handling the LLVM code, we have a set of concentric rings where we have more and more context.
-So we're using pa_monad and a reader monad to represent this.
-The concentric rings are:

-    Reader      (standard reader monad)
-    Context     (we have an llcontext)
-    Module      (we have an llmodule and llcontext) Function    (we have a function, an llmodule, and an llcontext) Block       (we have a basic block, a builder, a function, etc.)